alpguvenir/NearestPoints/README.md

 The user should be aware that if such a '.txt' file exists with the given name at the given path, the program will override the file.

+The program round the floating point values to the nearest 1st decimal place

 # Usage
 For using the NearestCoordinates, simply clone the project using 'git clone' command.
 Compile the project.